willdot/willdot.github.io/content/posts/22-IgnoreFiles.md

 published: true
 ---

 Ignore files are great.
-They allow you to ignore (of course) files/directories and so they aren't used.
+They allow you to ignore (of course) files/directories in different scenarios.
 For example a `.gitignore` file can be used to prevent files from being committed to Git such as local secrets, built binaries or any temp files.
 Or a `.dockerignore` file can be used to only copy files into a Docker container that are actually needed for a build (there's no point copying test code / resources if they aren't needed).

 But what happens when you start ignoring files / directories that you didn't know you were ignoring?